anishmishra-11/AI-Driven-Resume-Reviewer/README.md

    - **Skills Improvement:** Suggestions for skills enhancement.
    - **Keywords Analysis:** Identification of missing keywords in the resume.
    - **Match Percentage:** A percentage score indicating how well the resume matches the job description.

+## Usage

+To explore the AI-Driven Resume Reviewer and Analyzer, either access the [live demo here](https://huggingface.co/spaces/anishmishra11/ai) Use Dark Mode for better User Experience. or follow these steps for local deployment:

+1. Install all the requirements as per requirements.txt
+2. Generate your api key of google gemini pro vision and store it in a .env file.
+3. Clone the repository to your local machine
+4. Run the app.py file using Streamlit in dark mode.

 ## Technologies Used